lenoxbe/gmail_documentation/_posts/2023-07-24-creating-an-account.md

 	7. If you would prefer to add a recovery email address (an email address that can be used to recover your account if you lose access to it), enter the email address of your recovery email account here then click "Next."
 Otherwise, click "Skip."
 	8. If you would like to add your phone number for two-factor authentication and account recovery, enter it where prompted and click "Next."
 Otherwise, click "Skip."
 	9. Review your account information.
 Make sure your name and preferred email address are listed correctly.
 Click "Next."
 	10. Read Google's Terms of Service, linked near the top of the webpage your are now viewing.
-Also read Google's Privacy Policy, also linked on this webpage.
-If these terms are acceptable to you, click "I agree."
+	11. Read Google's Privacy Policy, also linked on this webpage.
+	12. If these terms are acceptable to you, click "I agree."
 Otherwise, click "Cancel."

 		In the event that these terms are not acceptable to you, you will not be able to create a Gmail account.

 		<img width="200px;" src="{{ site.baseurl }}/images/TOS.png" alt="Terms of Service and Privacy Policy Links">
 	11. Gmail will now create your account.
 This will take several seconds.